google_counter

 Innovative Treatment for Glioblastoma in Germany: Dendritic Cell Therapy for Cancer

-Standard therapy for glioblastoma includes surgical removal of the tumor in combination with chemotherapy or radiation therapy.
-With standard treatment of glioblastoma, the average life expectancy after diagnosis is 15-17 months, and the 5-year survival rate does not exceed 5-10% [1] .
-Supplementing the standard protocol with the dendritic cell vaccine is the most promising approach, the effectiveness of which exceeds all therapies currently used in neurooncology [2] .
+Standard therapy for glioblastoma is the combination of surgical removal of the tumor, chemotherapy / radiation therapy.
+Average life expectancy after diagnosis with standard treatment of glioblastoma is 15-17 months, and the 5-year survival rate does not exceed 5-10% [1].
+Supplementing the standard protocol with the dendritic cell vaccine is the most promising approach, the effectiveness of which exceeds all therapies currently used in neurooncology [2].
 According to the results of clinical trials, 60% of patients who received immunotherapy treatment live longer than the average expected period, and approximately one-third of patients are completely cured.
 You can undergo treatment with dendritic cells in Germany.
-Find a comprehensive list of specialized clinics, prices for medical services, and approximate admission dates for dendritic cell vaccination on the Booking Health website.
+The Booking Health website has a comprehensive list of specialized clinics, prices for medical services, and approximate admission dates for dendritic cell vaccination.

 Send request for treatment

-When facing a glioblastoma diagnosis, patients and their families must navigate complex treatment decisions that can significantly impact both survival and quality of life.
-Understanding the differences between conventional therapies and innovative approaches like dendritic cells in Germany empowers patients to make informed choices about their care journey.
+Glioblastoma patients and their families have to navigate complex treatment decisions – the therapeutic regimen chosen can significantly impact survival.
+Thus, understanding the differences between conventional and innovative therapies like dendritic cells in Germany gives a chance to make informed choices.

 What’s in The Conventional Protocol?

-With brain tumors, traditional approaches begin with a surgical intervention [3] .
-Despite advanced imaging guidance and sophisticated mapping techniques that help preserve critical brain functions, surgery faces a fundamental challenge: GBM tumor cells are surrounded by infiltrating cancer cells, which makes complete removal impossible.
-Even with the most skilled surgical team, some tumor cells invariably remain behind, leading to frequent brain tumor recurrence.
+With brain tumors, traditional approaches begin with a surgical intervention [3].
+Beyond all doubt, advanced imaging guidance and mapping techniques help preserve brain functions.
+Nevertheless, surgery faces a fundamental challenge: GBM tumor cells are surrounded by infiltrating cancer cells.
+This often makes complete removal impossible.
+Some tumor cells remain behind even with the most skilled surgical team.
+This potentially leads to brain tumor recurrence.

-Following surgery, patients typically undergo radiation therapy, delivered in carefully measured doses over several weeks [4] .
-While radiation can effectively damage cancer cells, it also affects healthy brain tissue, requiring a delicate balance between treatment effectiveness and side effects.
+After the surgical intervention patients typically undergo radiation therapy.
+It is delivered in carefully measured doses, over several weeks [4].
+Radiation is suggested to effectively damage cancer cells, but it also affects healthy brain tissue.
+Thus, a delicate balance between treatment effectiveness and side effects is a necessity.
 The standard protocol of 10 to 30 treatments can be physically and emotionally demanding for patients.
 Similarly, chemotherapy, while standard practice, faces a significant obstacle in the blood-brain barrier and is connected with severe side effects.

 Enhancing The Protocol With Dendritic Cell Vaccines

-This is where dendritic cell therapy for glioblastoma emerges as a groundbreaking alternative.
-The discovery of dendritic cells earned American scientist Ralph Steinman the Nobel Prize in Medicine in 2011 [5].
+Dendritic cell therapy for glioblastoma emerges as a groundbreaking alternative.
+Overwhelming, but the discovery of dendritic cells earned American scientist Ralph Steinman the Nobel Prize in Medicine in 2011 [5].

 Dendritic cell vaccination uses the immune cells, which act as the "officers" of the patient's immune system.
 These cells are specially processed in the laboratory to recognize and target brain tumor cells, offering several distinct advantages over conventional treatment of glioblastoma:

 • Precision targeting.
-Traditional treatment of glioblastoma can damage healthy tissue, while dendritic cell-based medications harness the patient's immune system to target cancer cells due to their specific tumor antigens.
-This approach minimizes collateral damage to healthy brain tissue.
+Traditional treatment of glioblastoma can damage healthy tissue.
+Dendritic cell-based medications harness the patient's immune system to target cancer cells due to their specific tumor antigens – no collateral damage to healthy brain tissue.

 • Long-term protection.
 While traditional treatments work only during their administration, dendritic vaccines offer longer-term protection against recurrence.

 • Minimal side effects.
-Compared to the often severe side effects of radiation and chemotherapy, dendritic vaccines show excellent tolerability, allowing patients to maintain a better quality of life during the treatment of glioblastoma.
+Dendritic vaccines show excellent tolerability – patients maintain a better quality of life during the treatment of glioblastoma.

 • Crossing the blood-brain barrier.
-Unlike chemotherapy drugs that are stopped by the blood-brain barrier, immune cells activated by dendritic vaccines can naturally traverse it to reach brain tumor cells.
+A substantial drawback is that chemotherapy drugs are stopped by the blood-brain barrier.
+Activated by dendritic vaccines immune cells are suggested to naturally traverse it and reach brain tumor cells.

-A landmark 2023 study published in Translational Cancer Research marks the first Phase III controlled report showing improved overall survival in glioblastoma patients using dendritic cell vaccination.
+The first Phase III controlled report from a landmark study that was published in Translational Cancer Research showes improved overall survival in glioblastoma patients using dendritic cell vaccination.
 The study revealed a particularly strong immune response in patients with MGMT promoter-methylated GBM, demonstrating a significant reduction in mortality risk compared to standard treatment of glioblastoma.

 Most notably, when dendritic cell vaccination was combined with tumor treating fields (TTF) in relapsed patients, outcomes were especially promising, suggesting the potential for even greater effectiveness when used as part of a comprehensive treatment strategy.
 [2]

-Professor Gansauge's clinical experience in treatment with dendritic cells in Germany demonstrates its effectiveness across different cancer types, with measurable results visible through diagnostic imaging.
-His approach uses fresh, unfrozen dendritic cell vaccines to maintain optimal cellular function and target actual tumor antigens, distinguishing his method from clinics that freeze and store cells.
-Patients can see clear outcomes through MRI or CT scans, which may reveal shrinkage of glioblastoma cells, stabilization, or complete response to treatment.
+Prof. Gansauge's clinical experience in treatment with dendritic cells in Germany demonstrates its effectiveness with measurable results.
+His approach uses fresh, unfrozen dendritic cell vaccines.
+This maintains optimal cellular function and allows for targeting actual tumor antigens – distinguishing his method from clinics that freeze and store cells.
+Patients can see clear outcomes through MRI or CT scans.
+Scans may reveal shrinkage of glioblastoma cells, stabilization, or complete response to treatment.

 Prof. Frank Gansauge's Revolutionary Approach: Combining Classical Treatments and Dendritic Cell Therapy For Cancer